What type of hard drive should I buy?

-For most people, a hard drive goes beyond being a simple object.
-It is the keeper of our memories, work files, favourite music tracks, and personal videos.
+For most people, hard drives go beyond being a simple object.
+They are the keeper of our memories, work files, favorite music tracks, and personal videos.
 In essence, they are the digital archive of our lives!
-But buying the right one can be a difficult choice.
+But buying a hard drive can be a difficult choice.
 This blog aims to help you make a more informed choice.

 Should I buy an HDD or an SDD?

 This is one of the most common decisions people face when looking to buy a storage device.
 Both types of drive come with their pros and cons, but what you choose will depend on what you will use the drive for.

 For example, if you plan on buying a drive to use for long-term data backup storage then a traditional HDD is your best bet.
 HDDs are much cheaper per gigabyte than SSDs, so you will be paying much less for more storage availability.

 On the other hand, if you plan to access the drive on a regular occasion and will be running an operating system, then an SSD will probably suit you better.
 SSDs read and write data faster and are more suitable for storing data that is going to be frequently accessed.

 So you’ve chosen to go with an HDD over an SSD.
 That’s the first part completed!
 But what size do you choose?